Chuck Berry House: Design

 Built in 1910, the house is located in the Greater Ville, an economically depressed neighborhood of north St. Louis.
 The house is vacant, but retains features and integrity dating to Berry's residence, including an awning with a letter "B" for Berry on the front porch.
 The house is located on a narrow lot and is closely built to other similar houses; the exterior is red brick except for a small concrete-block addition in the rear built by Berry in 1956.
 The addition was built both to accommodate his growing family and perhaps to allow greater space for musical practice sessions.

 The interior of the house includes its original floor plan, hardwood flooring, plaster walls, doors, and fixtures.
 The kitchen underwent a renovation in the late 1950s, while a metal front door and metal window grilles were installed at a later date.
 The house otherwise retains its appearance from the time of Berry's residence.

 Residency of Chuck Berry

-Berry and his wife Thelmetta moved into the house in 1950 and lived in it for eight years.
+Berry and his wife Themetta moved into the house in 1950 and lived in it for eight years.
 The house was Berry's home during the most critically acclaimed part of his career, and it represents the most significant site associated with Berry.

 In 2008, the Chuck Berry House was listed in the National Register of Historic Places, which was an uncommon listing due to the house's association with a living figure.